stuffnting/gutenberg-block-examples/src/meta-with-media/README.md

-# Meta Document Settings
+# meta-with-media

 ## Description

-This example adds a [meta box](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/) to the Document Settings sidebar.
-The metadata is then used on the front-end, using the `the_content` filter.
+This example adds a [meta box](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/) containing a media uploader to the Document Settings sidebar.

-This is the newer method, that uses the `useEntityProp` hook.
-For the older method, using Higher Order Components (HOC), together with `withSelect`, and `withDispatch`, see the `meta-with-select-doc-settings` example.

 ## In this code

-**`meta-document-settings.php`**
+**`meta-with-media.php`**

 - Enqueues the script file.
 Note, there is no block to register for this example.

-- Fetches the meta key from `meta-simple.metafield.json`.
+- Fetches the meta key from `meta-with-select-doc-settings.metafield.json`.

 - Registers the meta field.

 - Adds a `the_content` filter to use the meta on the front-end.

-**`meta-document-settings.index.js`**
+**`meta-with-media.php.index.js`**

-- Registers a plugin to add the meta box.
+- Registers the plugin.

-- Adds the `DocPanelMetaFields` component that deals with the post meta.
+- Defines the `MetaImagePanel` component, that adds the media uploader.

-**`meta-document-settings.metafield.json`**
+**`meta-with-media.metafield.json`**

-- Contains the key for the meta field.
+- Contains the meta field key.

 ## Notes